FIT AS A PHYSIO | MOSMAN

 DOES STRETCHING PREVENT INJURIES?

-No. There is a lot of evidence that stretching does not reduce the risk of injury.
+There is a lot of evidence that stretching does not reduce the risk of injury.
 This systematic review and meta-analysis of randomised controlled trials found stretching does not prevent injuries, whether done before or after training.
 This randomised controlled trial, and this systematic review concluded stretching before exercising only reduces the risk of injury by less than 1%.

-Therefore, in practical terms the average athlete would need to stretch for 23 years to prevent one injury.
+Therefore, in practical terms the average athlete would need to continuously stretch for 23 years to prevent one injury.
 Definitely not worth it.

 DOES STRETCHING HELP MUSCLE SORENESS?

-No. A systematic review concluded that stretching before or after exercising does not confer protection from muscle soreness (ref).
+A systematic review concluded that stretching before or after exercising does not confer protection from muscle soreness (ref).
 Stretching was found to reduce muscle soreness by a trivially small amount - less than 2%.

 “Most athletes will consider effects of this magnitude too small to make stretching to prevent later muscle soreness worthwhile.”